- Lawn and Garden Questions

 For ServSafe Class information please call 540-507-7568

 The 4-H Youth Development Program in Stafford County affords youth and adults working with those youth the opportunity to learn and develop leadership, citizenship, and life skills.
-Four-H offers fun-filled, hands-on, research-based learning opportunities in the following areas:
+Four-H offers fun-filled, hands-on, research-based learning opportunities.
+4-H members must be between the ages of 9-19.
+Occasionally clubs or programs are offered for Cloverbuds, youth between the ages of 5-8.

 Engaging with Communities